-More recently, however, I’ve begun referring to our period of global upheaval as the Great Turning, a phrase promulgated by the eco-philosopher Joanna Macy.
+More recently, I’ve begun referring to this period of upheaval as the Great Turning, a phrase promulgated by the eco-philosopher Joanna Macy.
 The Great Turning is the profound shift towards an ecological, life-affirming age humanity can choose to initiate as the old industrial paradigm of extraction, atomization, and endless growth falls apart.
 This process of disintegration, which we can all see in our own lives, is the Great Unravelling.
-Our Industrial Age minds, which are accustomed to thinking in purely linear terms, may reason that the Great Unravelling is all there is, and that apocalypse must inevitably follow.
+Our Industrial Age minds, which are accustomed to thinking in purely linear terms, may reason that the Great Unravelling is all there is and that apocalypse must inevitably follow.
 Yet evolution is not linear.
 Instead, growth moves in cycles.
 So it is that that integration and learning – the Great Turning – can follow and co-occur with the unravelling that bombards us every day in the form of economic failure, environmental collapse, social isolation, and general anxiety.

 I’m well-acquainted with unravelling.
 I was diagnosed in 2003 with a rare genetic disorder.
 After a progressive process of losing physical and sensory capacities, I spent the years 2014 through 2017 navigating through a low grade depression that culminated in a dark night of the soul and an attempt to take my own life.